touhidurrr/UncivServer.xyz/README.md

 As of February 21, 2023.
 The server serves **60M+ requests per month**, a growth that came with the server being made the default multiplayer server for many reasons like rate limiting of Dropbox and many users already using the server as their go to multiplayer server for a while for it's performance and reliability and also for many additional features that enriches the gameplay.

-The graph below shows request served by the server from November 29, 2022 to January 26, 2022.
+The graph below shows request served by the server from November 29, 2022 to February 20, 2023.

 ![Requests per day from November 29, 2022 to January 26, 2022](https://docs.google.com/spreadsheets/d/e/2PACX-1vSPk2pf0_SGVm08pXLmrJjStlVh33ItHweVOYFdqqP9Ghtec1rvTuz9GmfP-zQIWfiB2TGtJU7kn6Lu/pubchart?oid=2039282213&format=image)